 I will state categorically that none of the film versions of the Lord of the Rings before Peter Jackson’s version ever succeeded (except in very small sections) in capturing the feeling of the book.
 The inability to draw the viewer into the reality of the story was always too strong.
 But in the Jackson version it succeeded.

 Okay, here come the qualifiers.
 Do not confuse the above statement with an unconditional endorsement of every aspect of the movie.
 There are any number of things about the movie that I object to (some extremely strenuously).
 For instance, Denethor is rendered as a terrible man.
 I do not think that reflects Tolkien’s intent or description.
 Also, some aspects of the treatment of Frodo and Sam’s friendship is oddly portrayed and off-putting.
-The super human abilities of Legolas seem exaggerated and some of the silly treatment of Gimli are annoying.
+The super human abilities of Legolas seem exaggerated and some of the silly treatment of Gimli is annoying.
 A hundred little and not so little problems exist.

 Getting that out of the way I will say that Jackson’s movies bring the Lord of the Rings alive.
 In a certain sense these films will give Tolkien’s work a chance to become part of the mythology of the whole human race.
 Because although millions of people have read the books, billions of people will see the movies.
 Not every viewer will be impacted deeply by the story but enough of the books comes across in the films that the films will act as an amplifier of the story in the digital realm we now inhabit.
 So, on balance the Jackson films are a net positive for the Tolkien lovers of the world.